shalslikesepi/oldversion.github.io/_pages/cv.md

 **Jan 2021 - Apr 2021** Intern
 Public Health and Medical Preparedness, Monroe County Health Department

- * Duties include: Identify key elements of the COVID-19 vaccination process, identify options available to the CHD and provide a draft planning mechanism for them to be applied to specific target groups, serve as a draft planner and coordinator for actions that the CHD will take to ensure vaccination delivery in their jurisdiction, update Monroe County Health Department's Emergency Operations Plan, collaborate with department staff to draft and initiate quality improvement project for the Emergency Preparedness branch.
+ * Duties include: Manage draft planning and coordination for actions that the department will take to ensure COVID-19 vaccination delivery in jurisdiction of 74,000+ residents, Assist in updating Monroe County Health Department’s Emergency Operations Plan, Acquire familiarity with the incident command system (ICS) and emergency response protocols through completion of FEMA certifications, Collaborate with department staff to draft and initiate a quality improvement project for the unit, Spearhead logistics and workflow plan for the establishment of a mass point of dispensing (POD) for COVID-19 vaccination.

 * Supervisor: Eric Roberts

 **Aug 2019 - May 2020** Research Assistant